-To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2016 together with the Reports of the Directors and Auditors thereon.

-Please refer to Explanatory Note (a)

-2. To approve the payment of Directors' fees amounting to RM143,000 for the financial year ended 31 December 2016.

-3. To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries amounting to RM150,000 for the financial period from 1 January 2017 until the next AGM.

-4. To re-elect Madam Agnes Soei-Tin Lamey who is retiring pursuant to Paragraph 94 of the Company's Constitution, who being eligible offers herself for re-election.

-- Mr Sui Diong Hoe will retire in accordance with Paragraph 94 of the Company's Constitution and will not seek for re-election.
-Accordingly, he will retain in office until the close of the 21st AGM. - 5.
-To re-appoint Datuk Yap Pak Leong, who retires at the conclusion of this 21st AGM of the Company as a Director of the Company.

-Datuk Alladin Bin Mohd Hashim who retires at the conclusion of this 21st AGM of the Company will not seek for re-appointment as a Director.
-Accordingly, he will retain in office until the close of the 21st AGM.

-Please refer to Explanatory Note (d)

-- 6. To re-elect Dato' Seri Tiong King Sing who is retiring pursuant to Paragraph 101 (1) of the Company's Constitution, who being eligible offers himself for re-election. - RESOLUTION 5 - 7.
-To re-appoint Messrs.
-Crowe Horwath (AF 1018) as Auditors of the Company for the financial year ending 31 December 2017 and to authorise the Directors to fix their remuneration.
+- To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2017 together with the Reports of the Directors and Auditors thereon.
+Please refer to Explanatory Note (a) - To approve the payment of Directors' fees amounting to RM255,000.00 for the financial vear ended 31 December 2017. - To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries amounting to RM150,000 for the period from 24 May 2018 until the next Annual General Meeting. - 4.
+To re-elect the following directors who retire in accordance with Article 94 of the Constitution of the Company and being eligible offer themselves for re-election: - a.
+Dato' Seri Abdul Azim Bin Mohd Zabidi RESOLUTION 3 - b.
+Mr Melton Martin RESOLUTION 4 - 5.
+To re-elect Mr Loo Choo Hong who is retiring pursuant to Article 101 (1) of the RESOLUTION 5 Constitution of the Company, who being eligible offers himself for re-election. - 6.
+To approve the payment of a final single-tier dividend of 1 sen per ordinary share for the financial year ended 31 December 2017. - To re-appoint Messrs.
+Crowe Horwath (AF 1018) as Auditors of the Company for the financial year ending 31 December 2018 and to authorise the Directors to fix their remuneration.